Subscribe: Apple Podcast | Email Me New Episodes | Spotify | Stitcher

 Variety in the diet is important, however, if you are new to writing a menu plan during the coronavirus pandemic, then the best way to menu plan is to start with a weekly meal planner that’s simple and easy to execute.

 If I’m honest, this is not the time to dive into gourmet or complicated recipes.
 Start with a small handful of your family’s favourite recipes when first writing your simple meal plan.

 Foods that boost your immune system will naturally start to trickle into the initial draft of the simple meal plan.
-You can gradually expand on the favourite family dinner ideas and incorporate new meal ideas into the menu design when you feel confident about sourcing the ingredients.
+You can gradually expand on your favourite family dinner ideas and incorporate new meal ideas into the menu design when you feel confident about sourcing the ingredients.

 Remember, writing a menu plan is the easy part.
-You still need to source the ingredients, particularly any hard to find ingredients that may fall under the immune boosting foods category.
+You still need to source the ingredients, particularly any hard-to-find ingredients that may fall under the immune-boosting foods category.
 Don’t forget to consider the time it takes to meal prep and also cooking times.

 A menu template for your first weekly meal planner

-When first writing a menu plan during coronavirus, meal planning for beginners can be simplified by breaking the day up into the different meals.
+When first writing a menu plan during the coronavirus, meal planning for beginners can be simplified by breaking the day up into different meals.